Main section

 Award, feedback and reapplication

-The panel will score against the assessment criteria and provide comprehensive feedback.
-Your score and feedback will be communicated to you with the funding decision, and you will be given the opportunity to discuss your application with a member of The National Archives’ Grants and Funding Office.
+The panel will score against the assessment criteria and provide feedback.
+You will be given the opportunity to discuss your application with a member of The National Archives’ Grants and Funding team.

 The National Archives’ decision regarding any application is final, and no appeal process is in place: it is the lead applicant’s responsibility to make sure that all of the information provided in the application is correct, their proposal meets the eligibility criteria, and all sections of the application are complete.
 Applications that are deemed ineligible will be excluded from consideration.
 Any points you wish to make should be made clearly and concisely in the application form.

-If you are awarded funding, The National Archives’ Grants and Funding Office will contact you with a Grant Funding Agreement, which should be signed by an appropriate member of your organisation.
-In general, 100% of the grant’s value will be paid to you up front, except in circumstances where The National Archives, in consultation with the grantee, deems that an alternative payment structure is necessary for the successful delivery of the funded activities.
+If you are awarded funding, The National Archives’ Grants and Funding team will contact you with a Grant Funding Agreement, which should be signed by an appropriate member of your organisation.
+For grants of a value lower than £20,000, 100% of the grant’s value will be paid to you up front, except in circumstances where The National Archives, in consultation with the grantee, deems that an alternative payment structure is necessary for the successful delivery of the funded activities.
+For grants of and over £20,000 in value, payments will usually be made in two instalments, at the start and end of your projects.

 Reporting, evaluation and knowledge dissemination